 To extract the tooth from its socket, the dentist will gently move it back and forth with a special tool.
-This enables the tooth to gradually become separated from its ligament and to slowly be pulled out of the socket, minimizing your discomfort.
+This enables the tooth to gradually become separated from its ligament, and slowly be pulled out of the socket to minimize discomfort.

 You will be given after care instructions to ensure that the socket and adjacent area heal properly and without infection.
 If you are experiencing new or lingering symptoms such as excessive bleeding, throbbing pain or swelling, please contact us and we will provide further instruction on how best to address any problem.

 An infection occurs when decay remains untreated, allowing the cavity to grow until bacteria comes into contact with the inner pulp.
 An infection can lead to serious discomfort, including pain when chewing, fever, swelling near the tooth, and a foul tasting discharge.
 If the tooth is beyond repair, meaning too late to perform a root canal, we may suggest removing it completely.

 The third molars are a set of four molars that erupt when a patient is in his/her late teens or early 20s.
 These additional teeth can lead to misalignment, damage to surrounding teeth, or impaction.
 Impacted wisdom teeth mean only a portion of the tooth erupts, leading to discomfort and a greater risk of infection.

 Do all wisdom teeth require removal?

 Typically, we recommend removing the wisdom teeth.
 In some cases, they may be able to erupt without complication.
 We will examine your smile using digital x-rays and other technology to decide whether you need extraction or not.